-Galileo's famous aphorism "Measure what can be measured, and make measurable what cannot be" stimulated scholars as well as instrument makers in the period of enlightenment to a new approach in analysing and interpreting natural phenomena, including the atmosphere.
-The philosopher Christian Wolff who had a strong spiritual influence on Enlightenment in Europe reformulated Galileo's aphorism in his "Mathematisches Lexikon" (Wolff, 1716, Sp.
-863f.), without mentioning Galilei: Ist eine Wissenschaft alles auszumessen, was sich ausmessen lässt [There is a science of measuring all what can be measured].
-When meteorological instruments became available, regular meteorological observations were started by interested professors at some universities or at scientific academies.
-The latter even included the intention for meteorological observations into their statutes.
+Galileo's aphorism "Measure what can be measured, and make measurable what cannot be" stimulated scholars as well as instrument makers in the period of enlightenment to a new approach in analysing and interpreting natural phenomena, including the atmosphere.
+At some places, regular meteorological observations were started by interested professors at universities.
+Scientific academies even included meteorological observations in their statutes.
 However, production and calibration of meteorological instruments were still a demanding task and no general agreement existed how observations should be performed.
 Each scholar and each institution set own rules and at best, data exchange was arranged on a private basis.
 In this situation the realisation of an international meteorological society by the Academy of Sciences in Mannheim was a very attractive, promising, and eventually successful project.